getchip/PocketCHIP-Docs/source/includes/_advanced-headless.md

 Here's the [one we bought](http://www.amazon.com/Armorview-PL2303HX-RS232-Module-Converter/dp/B008AGDTA4).
 Most of them will have a USB A plug for your computer on one end and four wires (red, green, black, and white) with female header pins on the other.

 You may find other USB-UART cables that have more wires.
 There will be some labels that will help you connect to the correct pins (GND, TX, RX) on terminal U14.
-Take a look at this example of a [CP2102 UART converter](http://www.newegg.com/Product/Product.aspx?Item=9SIA86V2Z33892&nm_mc=KNC-GoogleMKP-PC&cm_mmc=KNC-GoogleMKP-PC-_-pla-_-Gadgets-_-9SIA86V2Z33892&gclid=CjwKEAiApYGyBRC-g_jIstuduV8SJABCEzhZMxn2i7ZmCxk47Jt730KDjUlUfmmJIyvQlkDFRFcGfxoCuJPw_wcB&gclsrc=aw.ds).
 Just be sure to check your datasheets to make sure you're using the correct pins.

 #### Install the driver